 One intent is to improve the user experience of folks being served ads on mobile phones.
 Is an ad that allows you to call the advertiser a better ad?
 Maybe.

 I can see how it might be better for the advertisers, based upon the notion that if an advertiser has a chance to talk to someone who clicks upon one of their ads, they have a greater chance of turning that person into a customer.

-If the search engine serves ads on mobile devices, I do like the idea that they will be taken into account small displays and slower connection speeds.
+If the search engine serves ads on phones, I do like the idea that they will consider counts on small displays and slower connection speeds.
 However, I suspect that there’s no way to avoid ads on a smartphone.